 - He had experience in trading in the markets long before he started his hedge fund.
-He had immersed himself in data and in experience and knew how to build a system which would identify the opportunities for investments.
+He had immersed himself in data and in experience and knew how to build a system that would identify opportunities for investments.

-- You can identify opportunities which will have a higher likelihood of payoff.
-You can take the same approach as Taleb and try to create your own black swans.
+- You can identify opportunities that will have a higher likelihood of payoff.
+You can take the same approach as Nassim Nicholas Taleb and try to create your own black swans.
 If you can spend $1,000 to create a small business which eventually pays you something which resembles your current paycheck, you have created your own personal black swan.